chef-boneyard/chef-core/README.md

 chef-core provides an i18n interface via `ChefCore::Text`.
 This sits atop [r18n](https://github.com/r18n/r18n) and allows you to define text definitions for your gem.
-To use this, create a file `i18n/LANG.yml` where LANG is the language (eg 'en', 'fr') and ensure it is distributed as part of your gem build.
-During your application's start-up, call `ChefCore::Text.add_gem_localization('your-gem-name') to load the localizations.
+To use this, create a `i18n/LANG.yml` file where LANG is the language (eg 'en', 'fr') and ensure it is distributed as part of your gem build.
+During your application's start-up, call `ChefCore::Text.add_gem_localization('your-gem-name')` to load the localizations.

 The default language is English.
 If a translation is defined in the default language but not in